A high-tech metal company

 Definition

-Scope 1 covers GHG emissions from own operations.
+Scope 1 covers own operations.
 Scope 2 covers purchased electricity, steam and heat.
-Scope 3 covers all other indirect sources occurring our value chain, such as business travel, employee commuting, external waste, purchased goods and services, further processing and waste handling of sold products.
+Scope 3 covers all other indirect sources occurring in our value chain, such as business travel, employee commuting, external waste, purchased goods and services, further processing and waste handling of sold products.

 No significant environmental incidents should occur.